-The dealer sits in South and has turned up the ace of diamonds.
+The dealer sits in the South seat and has turned up the ace of diamonds.
 Bidding is passed around and the dealer(S) picks up the ace.
 Some of you may think about passing, then calling alone in spades when it comes back.
 However, unless you're playing against a group of very timid bidders, the chances are slim that it's going to get back to you.
 Another thing to keep in mind is the real possibility that your opponents may try a lone call in hearts.

 Now here's where we start to see the difference.
 Instead of leading the smaller off-suit, your second play would be to lead the middle trump, the king of diamonds.
 What we are trying to do is take out a round of trump.
 Maybe even get one or both of the bowers to fall.
 We are trying to give our ace of spades the best chance of surviving.
 This lead will also leave us with one trump and a way back into the hand if needed.